sparrowsaurora/Bash-salt/README.md

 ### **Developer Tools**

 1. **Code Snippet Manager** – Save, search, and manage code snippets with tags and descriptions.
+2. **CLI Info** – Get Destailed descriptions on any command with more than just the '--help' screen.

 ### **System Utilities**